With the growing variety of options for communicating with your customers, is there still a future for SMS in the Philippines?

 RCS and the future text blast apps

-RCS or rich communication services, touted as the next generation native replacement of SMS, has started making an entrance into the Philippines and could have the potential to disrupt the chat app market by moving users to a MAAP or “messaging as a platform” model.
+RCS or rich communication services, touted as the next generation native replacement of SMS, has started making an entrance into the Philippines.
+It could have the potential to disrupt the chat app market by moving users to a MAAP or “messaging as a platform” model.

-Carriers are seeking to regain control of the chat market with this new development and with their massive power in the marketplace it makes sense to retain a bet “each way” on their potential success.
-RCS communication utilises the mobile number so your hard work building your marketing mobile number database will position you to take advantage of the extra features delivered through RCS.
+Carriers are seeking to regain control of the chat market with this new development and with their massive power in the marketplace.
+It makes sense to retain a bet “each way” on their potential success.
+RCS communication utilizes the mobile number so your hard work building your marketing mobile number database will position you to take advantage of the extra features delivered through RCS.

 But, Bulk SMS marketing is an art as well as a science.
 You need to track statistics from your prior campaigns and use data to drive your strategies.
 Similarly, you can’t beat being close to your customers and understanding what their needs are.

-SMS is one piece of your omnichannel marketing strategy and understanding how it can fit into your overall approach can be challenging.
-It makes sense to look for a partner that has been involved in the business from the earliest days and is firmly established in the Philippines market.
+SMS is a part of your omnichannel marketing strategy and understanding how it can fit into your overall approach can be challenging.
+It makes sense to look for a partner that has been involved in the business and established in the Philippines market.